-Particulars Justification Trade receivables Our Trade Receivables for FY 2020, FY 2021, FY 2022 and the period ending December 31, 2022, were 161, 162, 157 and 311 days respectively.
-With addition of various super-specialties and increased marketing activities, we expect to experience an increase in the number of cash-paying patients in a higher proportion as compared to patients accessing services on credit basis and thereby reduce the trade receivable to an expected period of 95 days in FY 2024 and FY 2025.
-Inventories With addition of new super-specialties and an expected increase in the patient inflow, both on out-patient and in-patient basis, owing to addition of new services, we will have to increase the variety and volume of consumable and pharmaceutical products in our inventory.
-Thereby, the inventory days expected in FY 2024 and FY 2025 are 48 days and 40 days respectively, compared to the inventory days for FY 2020, FY 2021, FY 2022 and for the period ending December 31, 2022, being 30, 36, 32 and 21 days respectively Trade payables The Trade Payables for FY 2020, FY 2021, FY 2022 and the period ending December 31, 2022, were 424, 144, 178 and 365 days respectively.
-We expect our Trade Payables for FY 2024 and FY 2025 to be 47 days to avail the best possible pricing from our suppliers.
+Particulars Justification Trade receivables The Trade Receivables for FY 2021, FY 2022 and FY 2023, were 162, 157 and 267 days respectively.
+With addition of various super-specialties and increased marketing activities, the Management expects to experience an increase in the number of cashpaying patients in a higher proportion as compared to patients accessing services on credit basis and thereby reduce the trade receivable to an expected period of 95 days in FY 2024 and FY 2025 Inventories With addition of new super-specialties and an expected increase in the patient inflow, both on out-patient and in-patient basis, owing to addition of new services, The company will have to increase the variety and volume of consumable and pharmaceutical products in the inventory holding days expected in FY 2024 and FY 2025 are 48 days and 40 days respectively, compared to the inventory days for FY 2021, FY 2022 and FY 2023 being 36, 32 and 40 days respectively by the Management.
+Trade payables The Trade Payables for FY 2021, FY 2022 and FY 2023 were 144, 178 and 272 days respectively.
+Trade Payables for FY 2024 and FY 2025 to be 47 days to avail the best possible pricing from suppliers.